 But scholars and students in the Comparative Literature Major know no such limitations: if it’s a text we will read it, think about it, and share our thoughts with each other - no matter the original language.
 Such borderless free choice sounds wonderful, and perhaps a little intimidating.
 “I want to read everything in the known world too!” you might say “But I don’t know every language.
 Is that a problem?”

 To answer you I might first say that, yes, it is a problem.
 A fascinating one.
 How can we understand what this amazing thing called literature is when individually we can only read such a small fraction of it?
 Well, that’s why we come together as scholars at a place like Yale: to teach each other languages, translate texts for each other, and tackle all the difficulties inherent in human communication in order to share our hard-won knowledge with each other.

 So of course you don’t need to know every language.
 But we would like you to know one or two; or at least be willing to have gotten quite far in one or two by the time you declare your major.
-That’s easily accomplished here.
+That’s easily accomplished at Yale.
 Or as easy as it ever can be to learn a whole new way to communicate.
 But if you’re interested in literature you’re also interested in language - so you’ll enjoy it.

 We’ll also want you to think about where your chosen literature fits into the wider world of texts.
 This means you’ll be reading literature from other times and traditions.
 Don’t worry, they’ll be in translation - which is itself a topic we love to talk about.
 We like film too.
 And art.
 Why?
-Because they’re all texts.
+Because they’re all different forms of texts.

-Director of Undergraduate Studies, The Literature Major
+Director of Undergraduate Studies, The Comparative Literature Major